giftos1/programming-guide/Programming-Patterns.md

-This page contains standard 'patterns'
+This page contains standard 'patterns' that you should get used to.
+When you need to perform one of these tasks, follow the standard pattern.

 ## Error checking